Signiant/ultron/README.md

 ## ultron
-compare production and aws environment versions for each team then post to slack
+compare production and dev aws environment versions for dev teams then post to slack

 ##Purpose
 There are multiple agile development teams using AWS on various projects.